-President Matthew Derr is nationally recognized in higher education for his expertise in leading institutional change and for strengthening mission-based focus.
+President Emeritus Matthew Derr is nationally recognized in higher education for his expertise in leading institutional change and for strengthening mission-based focus.
 In 2011, He was awarded a Council for Advancement and Support of Education Chief Executive of the Year Award.
 Derr led the effort to divest the Sterling endowment from fossil fuels, founded the Rian Fried Center for Sustainable Agriculture & Food Systems, and recently launched an effort with The Berry Center to expand the reach of farmer education.
-Prior to Sterling, President Derr served as Interim President of Antioch College, where, he developed a concept for a new curriculum focused on issues related to environmental stewardship, inspired by Sterling.
-Unusually for a college president, Derr also fulfills a role as a faculty member and teaches community organizing.
+Prior to Sterling, Derr served as Interim President of Antioch College, where, he developed a concept for a new curriculum focused on issues related to environmental stewardship, inspired by Sterling.
+Derr’s presidency ended on October 31, 2021, but he continues to serve as an advisor and friend to the College.

 |MSW Community Organizing||University of Michigan|

 |The Civic Role of Higher Education (Huffington Post)|